 The Noise of Time is a fictionalised biography of the Russian composer Dmitri Shostakovich, and his fate as a composer living under Stalinist rule.
-The major themes of this book, as we might expect, are the relationship between art and state control (the capitalised “Power” in Barnes’ book), and the problems of maintaining personal and musical integrity in the face of such Power, as well as the nature of both courage and cowardice, and of course music itself, both as a form and as an art.
+The major themes of this book, as we might expect, are the relationship between art and state control (the capitalised “Power” in Barnes’ book), and the problems of maintaining personal and musical integrity in the face of such Power.

 The book is split into three sections, each of which follows Shostakovich through a significant event or moment in his life, wherein he experiences one of his “conversations with Power”.
 The first section focusses on the nights following a damning review of his opera Lady Macbeth of Mtsensk in Pravda: the official newspaper of the Communist party, which he spent waiting on the landing of his apartment building in full expectation of his own arrest.
 It was 1936, and the beginning of what became known as the Great Terror, in which many of the composer’s friends and relatives were imprisoned or killed as enemies of the state.
-The second section follows his galling diplomatic trip to America where he read a pre-prepared statement, before being questioned on his personal beliefs by a CIA plant in the audience.
+The second section follows his diplomatic trip to America where he read a pre-prepared statement before being questioned on his personal beliefs by a CIA plant in the audience.
 He was forced to publicly agree with the Party line, which included condemning his own earlier work, and the work of one of his heroes, Igor Stravinsky.
-In doing this, he was exposed as a coward, and a mouthpiece for a regime he didn’t support.
-The final section sees an older Shostakovich in the back of a chauffeur driven car, where, strong-armed into becoming a member of the Party and the Chairman of the Russian Federation Union of Composers, he falls deeper into shame and regret, just when to all outward appearances his successes seem so assured.
+In doing this, he was exposed as a mouthpiece for a regime which, at least privately, he didn’t support.
+The final section sees an older Shostakovich in the back of a chauffeur-driven car.
+Strong-armed into becoming a member of the Party and the Chairman of the Russian Federation Union of Composers, he falls deeper into shame and regret, just when to all outward appearances his successes seem so assured.

 Given the subject matter, it is not surprising to find that the form of Barnes’ novel, as well as some of the narrative passages, have clear musical influences.